 YPAHD Day is a one-day conference hosted by youth for youth who are affected by Huntington disease.

-Come participate in workshops involving social media, care strategies, research and other topics relevant to today’s young people aged 14-35.
+Come participate in workshops like social media, grief and guilt, care strategies, research and event planning round tables!
+This event is open to youth aged 14-35.

 Missed YPAHD Day 2016?

 In 2016, YPAHD Day was held in Halifax, Nova Scotia just before our National Conference.

 To see photos from previous YPAHD Days, visit our Facebook page here.

 History of YPAHD Day

 In 2012, our youth chapter created a one-day youth conference (YPAHD Day) in conjunction with the HSC National Conference.
 Last year, in 2015, we hosted YPAHD day at multiple venues (Calgary, Halifax & Toronto) for the first time!
 YPAHD day attendees appreciate the fun and crazy antics, as well as needed education and support.

 YPAHD helps youth think about and discuss things like genetic testing, family life, and dating with HD, and supports them in their struggles of being affected by the disease.
 This group gives young people someone to relate to, talk to, and lean on.
 This support system can be incredibly important during this stage in life and beyond.

 The youth of the HD community are fun, energetic and resilient people.
 Young People Affected by Huntington Disease (YPAHD) began in 2008 and strives to:

 - Provide a community and support network for young people affected by HD